Start Date: November 2021

 Bob spent many hours as a volunteer before becoming a Manna employee.
 Prior to being with Manna, he was a healthcare administrator for over 30 years.
 Bob is originally from Ann Arbor and is a diehard Michigan Wolverines fan.

-He and his wife Barbara have three children and three grandchildren, and they keep busy travelling to visit them.
+He and his wife Barbara have three children and four grandchildren, and they keep busy travelling to visit them.
 Bob's hobbies include cycling the bike trails in the area, following rugby, and skiing.
 He is also actively involved in supporting Cub Scout Pack 5 in Petoskey.

 "The fruits of my involvement are immediately realized when we rescue food or deliver to one of the agencies we serve.
 It is fulfilling to know that someone benefited today or tomorrow from my actions.
 The translation of the Manna mission to service delivery is a rewarding feeling!"